FROMJASP/speak/README.md

 - Browser Tools MCP is available in Cursor for advanced debugging, testing, and auditing.
 - Use it to view console logs, inspect network requests, run accessibility/performance/SEO audits, and debug/optimize the app.
 - Open the MCP panel in Cursor (sidebar or command palette) to access these tools.
 - You can ask the AI assistant to fetch logs, run audits, or help interpret results at any time.
+I have also mentioned this in my Cursor Rules so if needed it often does it automatically for you (results may vary)

 ---